jiansenlu/Update-WikiWP-for-blogger/README.md

 ======
 There are some bugs in wiki WP for blogger.

-I fixed the blog and put it as wikiwp_new.xml.
+I fixed the blog and put it as WikiWP_new.xml.

 Please see detail in wiki.